Skip to contents

 #>

-#> A small p-value means the model may be mis-specified.
-Check the
+#> and fitted values means the model may be mis-specified.

 ## For the example above, (correctly) assuming a quadratic relationship